MicrosoftDocs/VBA-Docs/api/Excel.DisplayAutoCorrectOptions.md

 ## Remarks

 The  **DisplayAutoCorrectOptions** property is a Microsoft Office-wide setting.
-Changing this property in Microsoft Graph will affect the other Office applications also.
+Changing this property in Graph will affect the other Office applications also.

 ## Example